 Wines for Humanity is a legitimate direct sales company that offers members the opportunity to start their own business and earn money selling wine.
 They provide helpful resources, such as training videos and tutorials, as well as rewards programs, exclusive deals, and contests.

-However, the company has been involved in some complaints and lawsuits in the past regarding their practices and policies.
+However, the company has been involved in some FTC complaints in the past regarding their practices and policies.
 It may also take some time to start seeing returns on your investment, so you’ll need to be patient and diligent with your business.
 Ultimately, the decision is up to you if Wines for Humanity is the right choice for you.
 If you’re looking for an opportunity to earn money selling wine or spirits, then this could be a great way to get started.

 As always, we recommend that you thoroughly research an potential multi-level marketing opportunity before joining.
 I Buy I Review is one of your best sources of information on MLM companies and other money-making online courses and programs that claim they’ll make you rich.
 With our honest and unbiased reviews, you can make an informed decision.